 What to expect from a hab check:

-- The engineer will need access to everything in the van, so have keys for all lockers and the garage etc.
+- In order to do a thorough inspection of the habitation area of your motorhome, the engineer will need access to everything in the van, so have keys for all lockers and the garage etc.

-- Clear out as much personal gear as possible.
+- Clear out as much personal gear frrom the inside of the motorhome as possible.
 They need to get everywhere to check for damp or areas of ingress, especially in garages or lockers, and not having to move things around will make it easier to spot problem areas.

-- They will usually drain your water system, so don’t bother filling it before the check
+- They will usually drain your water system and water heater, so don’t bother filling it before the check

-- They will need gas in the bottles to do a gas check (some centres can provide their own bottles if you don’t have one, but check in advance)
+- They will need gas in the bottles to do a gas check (some centres can provide their own bottles if you don’t have one- do check in advance)

-- If they are coming to you, they will need a mains electric connection going into the van so they can check the sockets and other electrical systems.
-They’ll also need to see and check your leisure battery
+- If they are coming to you at home or at a storage facility, they will need a mains electric connection going into the van so they can check the sockets and other electrical systems in order to do a full report.
+They’ll also need to see and check your leisure battery.

 Motorhome habitation check list

-Here’s a list of things which will be checked during your motorhome habitation check:
+Here’s a list of things which will be checked during your motorhome or campervan habitation check:

 - Underbody- including underslung tanks and pipes

-- Electrical system- including plugs, road lights, leisure batteries, fridge, lights, wiring, RCD, boiler and 230v fitted appliances (NOT solar panels)
+- Electrical checks- including plugs, road lights, leisure batteries, fridge, lights, air conditioning if you have it, wiring, RCD, boiler and 230v fitted appliances (NOT solar panels)

-- Gas system- including regulator, hoses, gas leak checks, tanks, flame failure, vents and all appliances which use gas
+- Gas system- including regulator, hoses, check for gas leaks , tanks, flame failure, vents and all appliances which use gas

-- Water system- including pump, switch, taps, valves, pipes, filters, tanks, seals and the toilet.
+- Water system- including pump, switch, heating system, taps, valves, pipes, filters, tanks, seals and the toilet.

-- Safety equipment- including smoke and CO alarms, extinguishers and fire blankets (if fitted)
+- Safety equipment- They will check these devices are in good working order, including smoke alarm and CO detector, fire extinguisher and fire blanket (if fitted)

 - Bodywork- doors, windows, roof vents, seats in cab, floor, walls, damp test, blinds/ fly screen, ventilation